Jeep CJ: CJ-3A

 The CJ-3A-derived military jeep was the Willys MC (or M38), and it began complementing the Ford and Willys World War II jeeps starting in 1949.

-The CJ-3A, along with the later CJ-3B and CJ-5 models, was used as a platform for early Zamboni ice resurfacers produced from 1950 until 1964, which were mounted on top of the Jeeps to clean and smooth the surface of ice rinks.
-Zamboni resurfacers would be constructed using original chassis designs starting in 1964, eliminating the need to source Jeep parts.
+The CJ-3A, along with the later CJ-3B and CJ-5 models, was used as a platform for early Zamboni ice resurfacers produced from 1950 until 1964, which were mounted on top of Jeeps to clean and smooth the surface of ice rinks.
+Zamboni resurfacer models produced from 1964 onwards have since been constructed using original chassis designs, eliminating the need to source Jeep parts.

 CJ-4

 The Willys-Overland CJ-4 or "X-151" was only built as an experimental concept in 1950 or 1951.
 It used the new Willys Hurricane engine and had an 81 in wheelbase.
 The CJ-4 body tub was an intermediate design between the straightforward raised hood of the CJ-3B and the all-new curved body style of the CJ-5.
 The design was rejected, and the vehicle was eventually sold to a factory employee.

 Evidence has surfaced that derived prototypes called CJ-4M and CJ-4MA (XM170) have also been seriously considered, as precursors to the 1951 M38A1 and M170 military Jeeps.
 Although the CJ-4M prototype may not have been actually built, the stretched wheelbase ambulance prototype with registration "CJ-4MA-01" turned up in 2005.